nestjs/docs.nestjs.com/content/microservices/grpc.md

 #### Overview

 Like other Nest microservices transport layer implementations, you select the gRPC transporter mechanism using the `transport` property of the options object passed to the `createMicroservice()` method.
 In the following example, we'll set up a hero service.
-The `options` property provides metadata about that service; its properties are described <a href="microservices/grpc#options">below</a>.
+The `options` property provides metadata about that service; its properties are described [below](https://docs.nestjs.com/microservices/grpc#options).

 ```typescript
 @@filename(main)